Trzybula/MatchMyPet/README.md

 This is a Kotlin Multiplatform project targeting Web, Server.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
-  It contains several subfolders:
-  - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.
-  - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
-    Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.

 * [/server](./server/src/main/kotlin) is for the Ktor server application.

 * [/shared](./shared/src) is for the code that will be shared between all targets in the project.
-  The most important subfolder is [commonMain](./shared/src/commonMain/kotlin).
-If preferred, you can add code to the platform-specific folders here too.

 ### Build and Run Server